EHAerospace/EHA-TestStand/README.md

 # EHA-TestStand
-This repository contains all the digital resources used for the test stand.
-This test stand is used to test the rocket boosters and recolect data about the performance it gave.
+Here all the digital resources used for the test stand can be found.
+Including a documentation showing how to build a working test stand from the schematics.
 This repository consists of two little projects: the logger and the ploter.
 The first project is the responsable for taking all the data and the second one is used to visualize the data recolected.

 ## Logger
 The logger is an application that runs on a arduino board, and takes care about all the data that is being recolected by the peripherals and then saved on an SD card.